 Communities interested in assistance are invited to apply by November 6th.

-• Community Coaches to Help Rural Leaders Tackle Child Poverty: The Robert Wood Johnson Foundation and the University of Wisconsin are providing Community Coaches to ten innovative communities participating in the Rural Impact County ChallengeThis is an external link or third-party site outside of the United States Department of Agriculture (USDA) website., an initiative led by the White House Rural Council and the National Association of Counties to address rural child poverty.
+- Community Coaches to Help Rural Leaders Tackle Child Poverty: The Robert Wood Johnson Foundation and the University of Wisconsin are providing Community Coaches to ten innovative communities participating in the Rural Impact County Challenge, an initiative led by the White House Rural Council and the National Association of Counties to address rural child poverty.
 Coaches will work directly with selected communities' leaders and multi-sector teams to address factors that contribute to child poverty.